Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 inability to support more than a very few fine or few very fine roots if depth from the soil surface and water state, other than the occurrence of frozen water, are not limiting.
-For some crops like cotton plants or soybeans and possibly other crops with less abundant roots than the grasses, the very few class is used instead of the few class.
+For some crops like cotton plants or soybeans, and possibly other crops with less abundant roots than the grasses, the very few class is used instead of the few class.
 The restriction may be below where plant roots normally occur because of limitations in water state, temperatures, or depth from the surface.